crypticsaiyan/PE-Hackathon-Template-2026/docs/README.md

 1. Architecture and API overview and API reference
 2. Reliability overview and error contract
 3. Monitoring guide and operations playbook

-## Legacy pages

-The original top-level pages are retained for compatibility and now act as entry points into the domain-based documentation layout.